The Trans 100 is an International organization recognizing excellence in service to community by Trans People and for Trans people.

 The goals of The Trans 100 are broad, and given the current climate of and dearth of social and medical access, we seek to alleviate the challenges and needs of the trans community, both in the United States and abroad.

-Applications will be filed (again) with the Internal Revenue Service on March 31st, 2017 for organizing as one of the above forms of service.
+Applications will be filed (again) with the Internal Revenue Service on March 31st, 2017.

 Who We Are